 PST™ is a non-invasive type of gum surgery which does not require any incisions or sutures.
 Instead, a small instrument is used to make a tiny pinhole sized entry point in the tissue.
 Then a special instrument is inserted and used to loosen the tissue so that it can be pulled over the exposed tooth.
 Since no incisions are being made, side effects such as pain, swelling, and bleeding are kept to a minimum.
 Additionally, patients will notice an instant improvement in the appearance of their smile.

 How does it work?

 The first step in PST™ is to clean the teeth in the area being treated.
-Then, dentist will administer a local anaesthesia to numb the area.
-Using a small instrument, a pinhole sized entry point is made in the gums.
+Then, the dentist will administer local anesthesia to numb the area.
+Using a small instrument, a pinhole-sized entry point is made in the gums.